sonaproject/slsnet/README.md

 - ** ISSUE SDN-IP Installed Intents's Host MAC is not updated when Host's MAC value is changed (ex. restart Mininet)
   - The related flow seem not working for DST MAC is updated as old MAC, then receiving host DROPs IT!!! **

-SLSNET SDN-IP
+SLSNET SDN-IP + Incubator Routing API
 - affect SND-IP Intents for local<->external traffic
+- register default route by netcfg "routes" subject within org.onosproject.slsnet app configuration
-- register default route with onos cli route command: `onos -lonos 'route-add 0.0.0.0/0 10.0.0.31'`
+- onos cli command: `routes`
-  - to show route table: `onos -lonos routes`
-  - Password authentication
 - registers MultiPointToSinglePointIntent for source={all edge ports with named interface} to target={port for next hop}
   (seems auto probe for the next hop host)